Chao Tzee Cheng: The Rolex watch murder

 On 20 April 1998, a Malaysian freelance assistant cameraman and prop assistant named Jonaris Badlishah killed 42-year-old make-up artist Sally Poh Bee Eng over a Rolex wrist watch; he used a hammer to hit her over 10 times.
 Jonaris, who was a nephew of the Sultan of Kedah and was thus also known as "Tengku Jonaris Badlishah" in news reports, was charged with murder.
 Professor Chao discovered a broken skull on Poh's head and there were fractures on her - the longest was measured 13 cm long.
-He said the extent of the injuries were such that even if the doctors were at the scene, they were unable to revive her.
+He said the extent of the injuries were such that even if the doctors were at the scene, they would be unable to revive her.
 The wrists of Poh were found to be slit.

-In the trial, while putting up his defence, Jonaris claimed that he was suffering from depression at the time of the killing and before the killing, claiming that he was depressed over financial troubles and what he should give to his girlfriend as a birthday present and was obsessed with the Rolex watch.
+In the trial, while putting up his defence, Jonaris claimed that he was suffering from depression before and during the time of the killing, claiming that he was depressed over financial troubles and what to give to his girlfriend as a birthday present and was obsessed with the Rolex watch.
 He claimed to have heard voices and hallucinated during the killing.
-However, the evidence of his co-workers, in which they said Jonaris acted normally and cheerful in work on the day of the murder and prior to the murder, and the fact that he could clearly describe how he kill Poh and his actions of slitting the woman's wrists, showed clearly that Jonaris was in full control of himself and not mentally ill and thus had the intention to kill Sally Poh.
+However, his co-workers said Jonaris acted normally and cheerful at work prior to and on the day of the murder.
+The fact that he could clearly describe how he killed Poh and his actions of slitting the woman's wrists showed clearly that Jonaris was in full control of himself and not mentally ill and thus had the intention to kill Poh.
 Hence, on 8 December 1998, 24-year-old Jonaris was found guilty of murder and sentenced to death.
 He was hanged on an unspecified date.

 This case was Chao's last known major case before his death in February 2000.